18F/API-All-the-X/pages/api_highlights.md

 * DOE's [API Visualizer](http://en.openei.org/apps/api-browser/)
 * FDA's upcoming adverse effects API
+* CFPB, DOL, who else - offers all documentation in GitHub.
 * [Terms of Service Collaboration](https://groups.google.com/forum/#!topic/us-government-apis/0yix5bEWbFo)
 * FCC repurposes Census data to create their [census block API](http://www.broadbandmap.gov/developer), one of its most popular web services.
 * TSA repurposes the sunrise/sunset data from NWS for the APIs used in its Mobile App